prioritizr/surveyvoi/cran-comments.md

 Dear CRAN volunteers,

 Thank you very much for reviewing this submission.
-This submission aims to fix the issues causing the package checks to fail on CRAN.
-Specifically, it (i) fixes the compiler warnings during package checks (e.g., on Debian-clang flavor), and address unit test errors (i.e., on Fedora flavors).
-I have also taken this opportunity to update the package to be compatible with the upcoming Matrix package (version >= 1.4-2), whilst ensuring backwards compatibility.
+This submission aims to fix the issues causing the package to fail CRAN checks.
+Specifically, it fixes the compiler warnings during package checks (e.g., on Debian-clang flavor), and address unit test errors (i.e., on Fedora flavors).
+I have also taken this opportunity to update the package to be compatible with the upcoming Matrix package (version >= 1.4-2), whilst maintaining backwards compatibility.

 Cheers,